Ledger Nano S Plus wallet profile

 DeFi access is becoming a baseline expectation for modern wallets, and Ledger Nano S Plus has its own approach to decentralized finance features.
 Here is what you can actually do from within the wallet without needing external tools.

 Staking is available directly within the wallet including ETH, SOL, ADA, DOT and ATOM.
 You can stake your tokens to earn passive rewards without moving them to a separate platform.
 The staking interface shows current APY rates and lock-up periods clearly.
-I have been staking through Ledger Nano S Plus for several months and rewards have been consistent with what the displayed rates promised.
+Rewards are distributed according to the rates displayed at staking time, which are driven by each network's protocol.
 Unstaking periods vary by network, so check before committing.

 WalletConnect support means you can connect Ledger Nano S Plus to virtually any dApp that supports the protocol.
 Scan the QR code, approve the connection, and you are in.
-I use this regularly for protocols that do not have a native integration with Ledger Nano S Plus, and the experience is smooth.
+This covers protocols that do not have a native Ledger Live integration, extending compatibility considerably.
 Transaction signing happens in the wallet with clear details about what you are approving.

 Fiat on-ramps let you buy crypto with a credit card, debit card, or bank transfer without leaving the wallet.
 The fees are typical for this kind of service (1-3%), and the purchased tokens land directly in your wallet.
 This is convenient for new users who do not have crypto yet and want a simple path from fiat to tokens.